AlcidesRC/dockerized-php/README.md

 > [!IMPORTANT]
 >
-> Remember to restart the container service if you make any change here.
+> Remember to restart the container service if you make any change in `docker-compose.yml`.